Chronic Neck Pain : Postural Causes and A Unique Fix

 *Kendall et al., Muscles: Testing and Function with Posture and Pain, 5th edition, 2005

-— Upper Body: Forward head, Increased cervical spine lordosis ("C" curve) with Back neck extensors tight and short; Front neck flexors, elongated and weak.
+— Upper Body: Forward head, Increased cervical spine lordosis ("C" curve) with Back neck extensors tight and short; front neck flexors are elongated and weak.

 — For Upper Body:

 Fix the Shoulder Blade Exercise to improve forward head, pull shoulders back, strengthen shoulder blade anchoring, and free up neck motion.
-For tight chest muscles and upper abdominals, do Thumbs-Up and Bruegger Exercises, Wall Angels or Wall Standing Exercise, and frequently remind oneself to keep the chest lifted.
+For tight chest muscles and upper abdominals, do Thumbs-Up and Bruegger Exercises, Wall Angels or Wall Standing Exercise, also Pectoralis Minor Stretch (note precautions), and frequently remind oneself to keep the chest lifted, by lengthening spine from top of pelvis to ribcage.
 Take some deep breaths during the day and notice how good it feels for the lungs to expand unimpeded when the chest is lifted.

 — For Lower Body: